18F/health-tracking-course/collections/_rubric/oo-high-2.md

     - Steve Mezak
 ---

-# {{ page.title }}

-*This lesson is about measuring progress and the metrics used.
-Understanding progress measurement is a high priority in the outcomes-orientation primary indicator.*

-{% include rubric dimension=page.dimension %}

 At *some* level, measuring progress on a large, long-running software project is an impossible task.

 Given that, it means that is is a *huge* space for vendors and states to *claim* that progress is being made *even if progress is not being made*.

 This lesson looks at some frameworks for assessing the health of a program, and encourages you to develop a "questioning state of mind" when it comes to evaluating how states and vendors measure progress and success.

-* TOC
-{:toc}

 ## Ordering: What Do You Think?
 (15m, solo)